klust/EPICURE-meetings/docs/20241202-Brussels/transcript.md

 The Dutch speaking wanted to split Belgium according to language in 3 communities, while the French speaking wanted a division in three non-overlapping regions: Wallonia, Flanders and the Brussels Capital Region.
 Each structure with its own parliament and government.
+At least five of those provide funding for scientific research, depending on where the research is done and what type of research it is.
+This is what makes it so difficult to set up international projects involving Belgium.
+For LUMI, 4 governments in Belgium collaborated: the federal government and the three regions.

 In Flanders we rationalised quickly and merged the parliaments for the Dutch speaking community and Flanders into one, which you see **click** here.
-It is also almost right next to our venue.
+It is also almost very close to our venue.
 So we've already found three parliaments in Brussels.

 But there is more. **click** Here you see the parliament of the French-speaking community and **click** here is the parliament of the Brussels Capital Region.

-So we've already found five parliaments but obviously we're still missing some if we look at the subdivision of Brussels.
+So we've already found five parliaments but obviously we're still missing some if we look at the subdivision of Belgium.
 Moreover, 7 is a biblical number and not 5 and Belgium has a history as a catholic country.

 **next slide**